wlsf82/EngageSphere-Test-Design-Masterclass-turma-2/README.md

 Read the following [doc](./docs/TestCases.md) to get a list of test cases.

-To execute the tests open a terminal, go to the root of this repo, and run `npm run test:e2e` The test `intercept.cy.js` is working in progress :D
+To execute the tests open a terminal, go to the root of this repo, and run `npm run test:e2e`
 ___

 Made with ❤️ by [Walmyr](https://walmyr.dev).